 Leighton Chan, MD, MPH

-Dr. Leighton Chan, the Chief of Rehabilitation Medicine at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation, the American Board of Electrodiagnostic Medicine and a member of the Institute of Medicine.
-Dr. Chan received his B.A. degree from Dartmouth College, Hanover, New Hampshire with a major in political science.
+Dr. Leighton Chan, the Chief of the Rehabilitation Medicine Department at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation and a member of the National Academy of Medicine.
+Dr. Chan received his B.A. degree from Dartmouth College with a major in political science.
 He graduated from the UCLA School of Medicine in 1990.
 Dr. Chan then completed postgraduate training in Physical Medicine and Rehabilitation at the University of Washington.
-During his training he also obtained a Master of Science degree in rehabilitation science.
 Subsequently, he completed a Robert Wood Johnson Clinical Scholar Fellowship, earned a master of public health degree at the University of Washington School of Public Health and was a Congressional Fellow for the Honorable Jim McDermott (Washington).
 From 1994 to 2006, Dr. Chan was on the faculty of the University of Washington's Department of Rehabilitation Medicine.
-He has published more than 75 peer reviewed articles and numerous book chapters.
-His research interests include health services research, quality of care given to Medicare beneficiaries, and Medicare payment policy issues.
-Dr. Chan's awards include the Young Academician Award from the Association of Academic Physiatrists, two outstanding teacher awards from the University of Washington School of Medicine, and a Presidential Citation Award for excellence in research by the American Academy of Physical Medicine and Rehabilitation.
-In addition, since coming to NIH, he has received the NIH CC Director's and the NIH Director's awards for his work in traumatic brain injury.
+His research interests include traumatic brain injury, pulmonary rehabilitation and disability assessment.

 Galen O. Joe, MD